Chenab Rail Bridge: Background and planning

 In the late 1970s, the Government of India planned to establish a railway line to connect Jammu with the Kashmir Valley.
 The line would connect Kashmir with the rest of the Indian railway network and aid in the economic activity of the region.
 It would also serve as a strategic link to the Kashmir region all round the year as the road link between Jammu and Kashmir region is often cut off by snowfall during winters.
-Though the foundation stone for the Jammu-Baramulla railway project was laid in 1983, constructed started only when the funds were allocated only in the mid 1990s.
+Though the foundation stone for the Jammu-Baramulla railway project was laid in 1983, construction started only after the funds were allocated in the mid 1990s.

-A survey was conducted in 1997 a feasibility study was conducted for connecting Udhampur in the Jammu region to Srinagar in the valley.
+A feasibility survey was conducted in 1997 for connecting Udhampur in the Jammu region to Srinagar in the valley.
 The line would have to pass through the Pir Panjal range of the Himalayas, which necessitated multiple tunnels and bridges.
 The line between Katra and Srinagar necessitated a crossing of a deep gorge formed by the Chenab River.
 A high-altitude rail bridge was approved to cross the river between Kauri and Bakkal, about 23 km north of Katra, in Reasi district.
 The planned construction area was located in a major seismic zone (zone V-highest risk) with a fractured geology, and in a conflict prone zone.

 The Jammu-Udhampur section of the planned Jammu-Baramulla line was opened in April 2005.
 Subsequently, the section between Banihal and Baramulla via Srinagar, was opened in phases from 2008 to 2013.
 The section between Udhampur and Katra was opened for traffic in July 2014.